As the Capitals return from the all-star break, Alex Ovechkin’s status remains up in the air

 “Last time he was out for 10 days or 11 days, there was no way you were going to keep him out of the lineup,” Coach Peter Laviolette said, referencing Ovechkin’s return from the NHL’s coronavirus protocols last year.
 “I would imagine, only being out for six days, he’d want to jump back in.”

 Ovechkin missed the team’s previous game, a loss to the Edmonton Oilers on Wednesday.
 It was the only game he has missed this season.
-While it was disappointing for Ovechkin, who has 29 goals and 29 assists in 46 games, that he didn’t get to participate in All-Star Weekend activities, Laviolette said the silver lining was that he hasn’t missed any more games and was able to get some rest heading into the season’s second half.
+While it was disappointing for Ovechkin, who has 29 goals and 29 assists in 46 games, that he didn’t get to participate in all-star weekend activities, Laviolette said the silver lining was that he hasn’t missed any more games and was able to get some rest heading into the season’s second half.

 Capitals winger T.J.
 Oshie also has been sidelined following an upper-body injury he suffered in mid-January.
 Oshie was spotted at the Capitals’ optional practice Monday sitting on the bench in shorts and a sweatshirt as he talked with teammates and coaches.